Vendor Management System (VMS)

 A VMS is the answer.
 (Note that VMSes are not only for temporary staffing suppliers, but rather for all external staffing suppliers, in most cases.)
 VMSes are online applications that recruiters can sign into and use to view and manage their clients’ open jobs, including by submitting talent.

-Applicant Tracking Software and Talent Acquisition Systems—in particular, JobDiva—make it far easier for an organization to synchronize their work processes with the VMS systems.
+Applicant Tracking Software and Talent Acquisition Systems—in particular, JobDiva—make it far easier for an organization to synchronize their work processes with the VMS system.
 After a quick setup, JobDiva automatically synchronizes with the latest open job data on the VMS systems.
 That way, recruiting organizations can work more seamlessly, with all of their necessary data reflected in one system.

 How Do VMSes Help?